 EVERYTHING REFLECTED, November 2025

-One of my most personal paintings.
-I painted myself with objects and photographs standing for the desire to preserve memories, embodied in objects and in the picture itself.
+One of my most personal paintings, with objects and photographs that stand for the desire to preserve memories.
+It's embodied in objects and in the picture itself.

-So, Everything Reflected speaks to the process of painting, how it reveals the unexpected.
+So, it speaks to the process of painting, how it reveals the unexpected.
 Like the mystery of casting a net into dark water.

 Acrylic on Stone Paper, 110 × 78 cm